nishad10/faceRecognitionSecurity/README.md

 # faceRecognitionSecurity
-Using pre-built face recognition  models to identify presence of strangers using a camera
+Using pre-built face recognition  models to identify presence of strangers using a camera.

+We notify the user via email if unknown face is encountered in the video.

+Check out Program Instructions Runtime below to learn more on how to use the program after Installation.

 Built using face recognition model from here :-